AleksandarBayrev/pacman/README.md

 # pacman
 The classic Pacman game written in React with Typescript

+## Note: The game is still in development

 ## TODO: Write tests for every single functionality

 ## Prerequisites